 Mongolia

-Mongolia is an overall weak democracy, performing in the low range in Absence of Corruption and Local Democracy and exhibiting mid-range performance across most other GSoD measures.
-Over the last five years, it saw significant declines in Freedom of Association, Freedom of Movement, and Media Integrity.
-Impartial Administration has slowly but steadily declined since the early 1990s, reflecting the challenges of democratization and a rapid influx of mining wealth.
-This landlocked, lower-middle income nation, situated between Russia and China, is one of the most sparsely populated countries in the world, and the post-2001 mining boom has radically reorganized its society and economy, which had historically been reliant on agriculture and livestock.
-The ten-fold increase in GDP per capita since 2000, brought by the discovery and exploitation of massive mineral deposits, has also caused environmental issues and a historic mass migration of the population to the capital, Ulaanbaatar, which has nearly tripled in population since 1998.
+Mongolia exhibits mid-range performance across all categories of the Global State of Democracy framework.
+It is amongst the world’s top 25 per cent in Elected Government and Freedom of Movement.
+Between 2019 and 2024, it saw significant declines in Civil Liberties, Economic Equality, Freedom of Expression, and Freedom of the Press.
+Some of these declines relate to recent restrictions on civic space.
+Mongolia is an upper-middle income country that is one of the most sparsely populated in the world, but the post-2001 mining boom has radically reorganized its historic reliance on agriculture and livestock.
+The mining-inducedten-fold increase in GDP per capita since 2000 has also caused environmental issues and a historic mass migration to the capital, Ulaanbaatar, which has nearly tripled in population since 1998.
 The fall of the Soviet Union spurred Mongolia’s transition to a multi-party democracy and market system in 1990, culminating in the adoption of a new constitution in 1992.

-Pastoralism forms an intrinsic part of the nation’s identity, and as recently as 2000 half of the country’s workforce were nomadic herders (as of 2019, it is about one quarter).
-72 per cent of the country is publicly-owned pasture land, and questions of land use, ownership, possession, and conservation have long been key sites of political contestation.
-These conflicts were exacerbated by the mining boom, which pits traditional pastoralism against the economic benefits of intrusive mining projects and has also seen nomadic herders take up small-scale artisanal mining to preserve a non-sedentary way of life.
-The wealth of the boom remains unevenly distributed, with the state continuing to work to both balance conflicting rural economic priorities and combat pervasive poverty among the hundreds of thousands of new residents of the capital.
+Pastoralism forms an intrinsic part of the nation’s identity, and as of 2020, about one quarter of the workforce are nomadic herders.
+Almost three-quarters of the country is publicly-owned pastureland, and questions of land use, ownership, possession, and conservation have long been key sites of political contestation.
+These conflicts were exacerbated by the mining boom, which pits traditional pastoralism against intrusive mining projects and has also seen nomadic herders take up small-scale artisanal mining to preserve a non-sedentary way of life.
+Mining wealth remains unevenly distributed, with the state working to balance conflicting rural economic priorities and combat pervasive poverty among the hundreds of thousands of new residents of the capital.

 The mining sector has been marred by corruption from the time mineral deposits were discovered, with more recent public protests around corruption allegations in the coal industry.
-These issues are set in the broader context of increasing lack of public trust in government – the younger generation is increasingly frustrated by economic inequalities and the lack of economic opportunity, culminating in mass youth-led protests in April 2022.
-Mongolia has also experienced relative political instability, an issue various parties have sought to address through constitutional amendments changing vote allocations, the number of parliamentarians in the Cabinet, and the balance of power between the president and the prime minister, notably in 2019 and most recently in 2022.
+These issues are set in the broader context of increasing lack of public trust in government – the younger generation is increasingly frustrated by economic inequality and the lack of economic opportunity, culminating in mass youth-led protests in April 2022.
+Mongolia has also experienced relative political instability, which the government has sought to address through constitutional amendments - most notably in 2019 and 2023 - aimed at redistributing power among state institutions, adjusting the electoral system to enable more parties access to parliament and balancing the power between the president and the prime minister.

 In line with Mongolia's recent constitutional reform to overhaul its electoral system, parliament has moved to amend the Law on Elections to set a minimum quota for women among party candidates to 30 per cent (previously 20 per cent), with the stated aim of increasing it to 40 per cent in the 2028 election.
 The changes will be enacted from 1 January 2024, and are considered part of Mongolia's ongoing reforms to address long-standing gender-parity issues in political decision-making processes.